davidpdrsn/CardistryIO/README.md

 CardistryIO is made with Ruby on Rails so if you're unfamiliar with that, and you want to contribute code, we recommend you start [here](https://www.lynda.com/Ruby-Rails-tutorials/Ruby-Rails-4-Essential-Training/139989-2.html).

+Issues labeled with ["Low hanging fruit"](https://github.com/davidpdrsn/CardistryIO/labels/Low%20hanging%20fruit) are a good starting point for new contributors.

 If you want to report a bug, or suggest a new feature, you're welcome to [open a new issue](https://github.com/davidpdrsn/CardistryIO/issues/new).

 If you want to contact one from the core team you can find them [here](https://github.com/davidpdrsn/CardistryIO/wiki/Core-Team).